Health Saving Account

 What happens when I turn 65?

-You can continue to use funds in an HSA for qualified medical expenses tax free, but another benefit for account holders 65 and over is that the HSA funds can also be spent on non-qualified expenses without a 10% penalty.
+You can continue to use funds in an HSA for qualified medical expenses, paying Part B, Part D or if applicable Part C premiums, and for Long-Term Care premiums tax free.
+Another benefit for account holders 65 and over is that the HSA funds can also be spent on non-qualified expenses without a 10% penalty.
 Distributions for non-qualified expenses are taxed as “ordinary income”.

 Do I lose the funds if they are not spent at the end of each year?